 There are plenty of places to get quotes from, including Costco, Home Depot, Lowe’s, and specialty flooring places.

 When formulating your budget, keep in mind how long you plan to spend living in your new home.
 If you plan to sell quickly, you will not enjoy the fruits of your labor.

 You should also not forget to budget for unexpected problems.
-Hopefully, nothing major is uncovered, but you need to be prepared.
+Hopefully, nothing significant is uncovered, but you need to be prepared.
 A general rule of thumb is to set aside 5% to 10% of your total budget to cover extra costs that come up.
 Of course, you could choose to be more conservative by having a larger contingency budget.
 That way, you do not have to choose between giving up certain things and spending more than you planned.